 Employment discrimination legal claims remain high.
 Each year, nearly 100,000 charges of discrimination are filed with the U.S. Equal Employment Opportunity Commission.
 According to recent data, the median employment discrimination jury verdict is over $100,000, though that number does not include the amount of money the employer paid its own lawyers.

-Discrimination and harassment are exceptions to the at-will doctrine that were created by Congress and many states.
+Discrimination and harassment are exceptions to the at-will doctrine that was created by Congress and many states.
 Consequently, the reality is that the at-will defense is rarely an effective defense.
 Equally important, a former employee does not need “smoking gun” evidence that an employer acted unlawfully.
 The government and courts understand that discrimination is usually subtle and difficult to prove.
 As a result, courts allow plaintiffs to use circumstantial evidence to prove their case.

 In this legal environment, employers must be careful when making employment decisions and they must be especially careful when terminating an employee.
 A termination is more likely to result in a legal claim than nearly any other employment decision.
 Consequently, employers would be wise to avoid these five common termination mistakes.

-Mistake No. 1: No Documentation Supporting the Termination.
+Mistake No. 1: No Documentation Supporting the Termination

-Of course, documentation is not only a justification for terminating an employee.
+Of course, documentation does not only provide justification for terminating an employee.
 It is ultimately a tool to address performance problems and company expectations with your employees before termination becomes an issue.
 Unfortunately, sometimes you still must end your working relationship with an employee, and, hopefully, your documentation clearly shows your reason for doing so.

-Mistake No. 2: Not Considering the ADA.
+Mistake No. 2: Not Considering the ADA

-Unfortunately, there is no bright line rule for determining when an employee must be given additional, unpaid time away from work as an accommodation for a disability.
+Unfortunately, there is no bright line rule for determining when an employee must be given additional unpaid time away from work as an accommodation for a disability.
 That decision must be made on a case-by-case basis.
 However, it is clear that an employer must engage in an interactive process with the employee to determine whether or not additional time off would be reasonable under the circumstances.

-While a picture is worth a thousand words, it is equally true that the timing of a termination can be worth a thousand words.
+While a picture is worth a thousand words, it is equally true that timing of a termination can be worth a thousand words.
 Most employment laws permit an employee to participate in “protected activity,” and they also prohibit an employer from retaliating against an employee who engages in such activity.
 For example, complaining about discrimination or harassment is protected activity.
 Taking leave for a disability is protected activity.
 Requesting a religious accommodation is also protected activity.

-Mistake No. 4: Not Being Consistent.
+Mistake No. 4: Not Being Consistent

 Disparate treatment is one of the most common ways to prove discrimination.
 Former employees frequently try to prove a legal claim by showing they were treated differently than a coworker who engaged in the same misconduct or unsatisfactory performance.

 Many employers are surprised to learn that a jury is permitted to rule in Sally’s favor based entirely on inferences drawn from such circumstantial evidence.
-If a jury concludes that the employer’s story “does not line up with the facts” or otherwise did not justify the action taken, they are free to rule in favor of the plaintiff and conclude the real reason for the employer’s action was unlawful discrimination.
+If a jury concludes that the employer’s story does not line up with the facts or otherwise did not justify the action taken, they are free to rule in favor of the plaintiff and conclude the real reason for the employer’s action was unlawful discrimination.

 As a result, before a termination, employers must be careful to determine how they have dealt with employees in the past who have engaged in similar misconduct or unsatisfactory performance.

-Mistake No. 5: Not Being Honest.
+Mistake No. 5: Not Being Honest

 Want to learn more?